How to Grow Strawberries In Pots In 8 Easy Steps

 This post may contain affiliate links.
 Please read our disclosure policy.

 Strawberry plants are one of the easiest fruits to grow in your backyard garden bed.
-But they also tend to take over the bed if you let them.
-One easy solution to contain this space-hogging berry is to plant them in pots.
+But a better solution for growing this space-hogging berry is to plant them in pots.

 8 Steps for Growing Strawberries in Containers